kelliwolf17/FInal_Project/README.md

 The database used for this project is a MySQL database hosted on an AWS server.
 The clean CSV files were inserted into the database.
 * Database stores static data for use during the project
 * Database interfaces with the project by connecting with our machine learning model

+ER Diagram with 4 main data sources:

 ![ER_diagram.png](Resources/Images/ER_diagram.png)

+SQL Queries used:

 ![sql_queries_used2.png](Resources/Images/sql_queries_used2.png)

+Code used to connect database to Jupyter Notebook:
 ![database_connection.png](Resources/Images/database_connection.png)

 # Machine Learning Model